UK Government not seeking to veto Holyrood ‘whenever it chooses’ – Jack

 She told the BBC the decision will “inevitably end up in court”.

+In Westminster, the UK Government was understood to be braced for drawn-out legal wrangling.

-Meanwhile Holyrood’s Social Justice Secretary Shona Robison said it was a move from an “increasingly draconian” UK Government at Westminster.
+Meanwhile Holyrood’s Social Justice Secretary Shona Robison said use of the veto was a move from an “increasingly draconian” Government.

 Responding to such claims of “constitutional outrage”, Mr Jack stressed the power to prevent legislation from going forward for royal assent – which prevents a law coming into place – had been included in the legislation which established the Scottish Parliament.